connervieira/Predator/README.md

 Predator's extreme customizability can be a bit overwhelming to new users.
 For this reason, Predator is extensively documented, and comes bundled with step-by-step guides on how to download, install, configure, and run it.

-### Dependable Alerts

-While it shouldn't be fully relied upon for safety critical tasks, Predator is designed to be extremely dependable regardless.
-When configured appropriately, steps are taken to decrease the likelihood that Predator will false negative due mistakes in the analysis.

 ### Adaptive Frame-rate

 Predator automatically adapts to changing lighting conditions in both real-time and dashcam mode by allowing the frame-rate to change dynamically over time.
 Predator automatically detects frame-rate changes, and updates the playback speed of saved video files accordingly.

-### Parking Mode

-Predator supports automatic parking dashcam functionality, where recording stops when the vehicle is parked, until motion is detected.
-This allows Predator to run continuously while only capturing important events on video.

 ### Buffered Recording